 Can You Make These Deviled Eggs Ahead Of Time?

-You can definitely make these appetizers ahead of time, which as I said is a key to entertaining.
+You can definitely make these appetizers ahead of time, which as I said, is key when you’re entertaining.

-The eggs and the filling can easily be made up to two days ahead of time, but if you’re going to stuff the eggs I would only do that a few hours ahead of time.
+The eggs and the filling can easily be made up to two days in advance, but if you’re going to stuff the eggs I would only do that a few hours ahead of time.

 Still you can have everything ready to go, then stuff the eggs, cover them in plastic wrap and get them in your refrigerator.
 All you need to do at party time is garnish with some chives and possibly a drizzle of sriracha if you like a little heat!